OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

 The process is very similar to the described aboved.

-1. We go to MarketPlace and select the image that we want, then click on **Download Button**.
+1. Go to MarketPlace and select the image in qcow2 format to be used in a vCenter cluster, then click on **Download Button**.

 .. image:: /images/market_migrate_qcow2_vmdk_1.png
     :width: 90%